naveenkambham/thymio/README.md

 # thymio
 Thymio offers children a modular affordable robot to let them discover digital technologies.
+Following are the fun experiments that I have developed as part of volunteering for a STEM workshop.

 ## 1) Maze Runner: A maze runner robot using the proximity sensors.
 ![alt text](https://github.com/naveenkambham/thymio/blob/master/maze_runner_sample.jpg)